Pitlochry Church of Scotland: Ministers

 One former Pitlochry minister, the Very Rev Adam Ferguson (Moulin Kirk), served as Moderator of the General Assembly in 1772.

 The church today

 Today Pitlochry Church of Scotland is a thriving congregation with a wide range of activities for all ages.
 The Mission of the church is "To know Christ and to make Him Known" — "Our aim as God's people in this place, is to serve the Lord Jesus Christ, make his name and love known as widely as possible, and to seek to serve the community in which God has placed us".

-The current minister is the Reverend Mary M Haddow, who was called to the charge in March 2012.
-A central theme of her teaching and preaching is spiritual formation, the growth and development of the whole person through the authentic experience of a relationship with Jesus Christ.
-The minister is a Chaplain at Pitlochry Primary School and Pitlochry High School.

-In 2011, the congregation had a roll of 418 members and adherents.
+In 2024 the congregation was linked with Blair Atholl and Struan Church of Scotland.
+The most recent minister is the Reverend Mark Foster, who was called to the new charge of Blair Atholl and Struan l/w Pitlochry Church of Scotland in October 2024.